ArcticCrisp1/Team-10-Fitness-Tracker/README.md

 This app imports wearable_sensor_data.mat, which contains raw accelerometer and heart rate readings collected during gym sessions, along with each person's stats and fitness goal.
 Before any metric is calculated, the raw signals are cleaned using fillmissing and movmean.
 From there, the app computes five metrics: calories burned (using the MET formula), time spent in each heart rate zone, a movement-intensity classification, a composite workout intensity score, and a goal-adjusted efficiency score.

 **DASHBOARD FEATURES**
-- Session dropdown to switch between recorded workouts
+- Session dropdown to switch between workouts
 - Zone dropdown that highlights a specific heart rate zone directly on the graph
-- Heart rate line graph with zone boundary markers
+- Heart rate line graph with zone boundaries
 - Bar chart showing time spent in each heart rate zone
-- Color-coded lamp (green/yellow/red) for an instant read on workout intensity
+- Color-coded lamp (green/yellow/red) to provide a read on workout intensity
-- Feedback box with advice personalized to the user's stated fitness goal
+- Feedback box with advice personalized to the user's indicated fitness goal

 **ACCESSING THE CODE**
 To run this code, complete the following steps: